databrary/design/tool-assessment-rubric.md

 - Only annotation of YouTube videos (for example)
 - No export of annotations/codes or potentially restrictive, proprietary export
-- No evidence of tool being used by research community
+- No evidence of tool being used by research community or completely obsolete

+##How to evaluate

+- Cost
+- License
+- If licensed, how many users per license
+- Rough idea of who is using (existing community)
+- Rough idea of how many people are using
+- What operating systems it is available for and which versions
+- Features supported for video coding